nyancient/fido2-luks/README.md

 - Device support: any FIDO2 token with the hmac-secret extension is supported.
 - Brute force protection: since the FIDO2 hmac-secret extension is used, the security token handles PIN verification, and can enforce brute force protection policies.
-Yubikeys, for example, lock up after five incorrect PIN guesses.
+Yubikeys, for example, lock up after five incorrect PIN guesses by default.
 - `systemd-cryptsetup` compatibility: this package uses the same on-disk format as `systemd-cryptsetup`, making migration trivial if Debian gets around to replacing `cryptsetup` in its initramfs.